yastn/yastn/docs/source/mps/i-o.rst

-.. autofunction:: yast.tn.mps.MpsMpo.save_to_dict
+.. autofunction:: yastn.tn.mps.MpsMpo.save_to_dict

-.. autofunction:: yast.tn.mps.MpsMpo.save_to_hdf5
+.. autofunction:: yastn.tn.mps.MpsMpo.save_to_hdf5

 Import/load
 -----------

-.. autofunction:: yast.tn.mps.load_from_dict
+.. autofunction:: yastn.tn.mps.load_from_dict

 ..
-	If the information are saved in HDF5 format :code:`file` under an address  :code:`my_address` then encoding is made by :code:`A_new = yast.tn.mps.load_from_hdf5(file, './my_address/')`.
+	If the information are saved in HDF5 format :code:`file` under an address  :code:`my_address` then encoding is made by :code:`A_new = yastn.tn.mps.load_from_hdf5(file, './my_address/')`.

-.. autofunction:: yast.tn.mps.load_from_hdf5
+.. autofunction:: yastn.tn.mps.load_from_hdf5